ZaneLee95/LLMTest/README.md

-There are some programers about LLM api usage.
+Here are some sample programs showing how to use the LLM API.